flaf/miscellaneous/puppet4-mod/puppetagent/README.md

 if defined (generally when the `trusted_server_facts` parameter is set to `true` in the file `puppet.conf` of the server), else it's just the string `puppet`.

+The `ca_server` parameter is a string to define the
+CA server.
+This parameter is necessary during the the first and the second puppet run where the client do some SSL operations.
+The default value of this parameter is the string `$server`, ie the CA server is the same as the puppetmaster.

+The `cron` parameter accepts only 3 values :
+- `per-day` for per-day cron,
+- `per-weel` for per-week cron,
+- `disabled`where no cron will run puppet.

 The `manage_puppetconf` parameter is a boolean.
 If set to `false`, the puppet class will not manage the